John Spytek

 John F. Spytek (born August 1980) is an American professional football executive and former player who is the general manager for the Las Vegas Raiders of the National Football League (NFL).
 He played college football for the Michigan Wolverines and has previously worked with the Detroit Lions, Philadelphia Eagles, Cleveland Browns, Denver Broncos and Tampa Bay Buccaneers.

 Early life

 Spytek was born in August 1980 and grew up in Pewaukee, Wisconsin.
 He attended Catholic Memorial High School in Waukesha, where he played football and was a two-way end, being a starter for three years.
 He was first-team all-league on defense and second-team all-league on offense as a senior.
-After high school, Spytek attended the University of Michigan, where he played from 1999 to 2002 as an outside linebacker, posting a career-high of 18 tackles as a sophomore and finishing with 37 tackles in his collegiate career.
+After high school, Spytek attended the University of Michigan, where he played from 1999 to 2002 as an outside linebacker, posting 18 tackles as a sophomore and finishing with 37 tackles in his collegiate career.
 He was mainly used on special teams and did not record a start in his tenure with the Wolverines.
 As a freshman at Michigan, he was teammates with Tom Brady, who was then a senior.

 Spytek graduated from Michigan with a bachelor's degree in general studies and later received a master's degree in sports management.